bgreene2/ComfyUI-Hunyuan-Image-3/README.md

 - seed - The seed for the random number generator
 - control after generate - This is attached to the 'seed' parameter
 - use_dimensions - Whether to use the below user-specified width and height values.
 If false, the model will automatically choose the image dimensions.
+Note: the model has a few discrete image sizes that it supports.
+So even if you specify a width and height, the actual image dimensions used may be different, but should have a similar ratio.
 - width - Image width
 - height - Image height
 - steps - Number of steps.
 The recommended value is 50.